sgaul/peah2015/index.md

 Why else did things go so well this year?

 We had more harvests from the garden than any prior year.
 Gardeners have harvested almost 400 times to date.
-Last year, we harvested 266 times and no other prior year had more than X harvests.
+Last year, we harvested 266 times and no other prior year had more than 155 harvests.
 (This may be partly due to better reporting on harvests in the last few years.)

 ![plot of chunk unnamed-chunk-6](assets/fig/unnamed-chunk-6-1.svg)